 Blood type eating has many skeptics and critics.
 From what I have observed, the critics have neither read the book nor tried the method for themselves.

 The critics often claim that the blood type eating idea has been “debunked“.
-However, if you read their reference in detail, you find that blood type eating has never been fully tested in a group of individuals, who by blood type have excluded completely what is to be avoided and included only what is beneficial or neutral.
-Who would sponsor such a trial?
-There is no patent at stake.
+However, they never tested blood type eating in a group of individuals.
+An honest test would exclude completely what is to be avoided and include only what is beneficial or neutral – by blood type of the individual for a set of individuals.
+This was not done.
 Dr. D’Adamo responds to various critics.

 The critics further claim that any health gain from blood type eating is merely due to eating more fruits and vegetables, in other words simply due to eating more healthy foods in general.
 This is possible, but overlooks ABO blood type antigens, lectins, and the selective reaction between blood type antigens and lectins, which has been known since the 1940s.
-It also overlooks the selection of specific vegetables, fruits, nuts, seeds, and protein sources based on the blood type eating idea and method.
+It also overlooks the selection of specific vegetables, fruits, nuts, seeds, and protein sources based on blood type eating.
 Some fruits and vegetables are healthy for one blood type but not for another.

 Another criticism is that blood type eating is a “fad diet”.
 Dr. James Adamo published his book on this subject in 1980.
-His son published his book in 1996 and then published a revised edition in 2016.
+His son published his book in 1996 and then published a revised edition in 2017.
 If this were a “fad diet”, then how did it last forty years?
 Many fad diets are promoted by only one doctor or other advocate.
-Often, they have found what works for them and for their patients, but they often overlook biochemical individuality.
-It proves nothing, of course, but the son claims to have sold more than seven million copies of his book, including translations to at least fifty languages.
-Also, Dr. Piero Mozzi, MD has independently confirmed blood type eating in his book.
+Often, they are sincerely looking for the truth.
+They have found what works for them and for their patients, but they often overlook biochemical individuality.
+Dr. Piero Mozzi, MD has independently confirmed blood type eating in his book.
 Is this evidence of a “fad diet”?

 Sometimes the critics misrepresent the idea of blood type eating.
 They claim that is a “low carb, high protein” diet.
 These claims are nonsense.
 Carbohydrates include vegetables and fruits.
 D’Adamo and Mozzi recommend modest quantities of protein, either animal protein for types O and B or vegetable proteins for type A and AB.